US racing tips: Shane Ketteridge with two tips from Churchill Downs

 Read these next:

-'He clearly has an affinity with this course' - Paul Kealy with five Saturday selections
+'His opening mark could be miles too low' - Paul Kealy with five selections at Cheltenham on Saturday

-The Punt Acca: Liam Headd with three horseracing tips from Aintree and Wincanton on Saturday
+The Punt Acca: Matt Rennie's three horse racing tips from Cheltenham and Navan on Saturday

 Get set for the jumps!
 Join Members' Club now with 50% off just in time for the Big Jump Off and our brilliant stable tours